Last Updated on 1.2.24 by Michael Smoult

 With the RBS Six Nations Championship in full flow, the contentious issue of rugby and injury is back in the spotlight.
-More than 70 doctors and health experts have penned an open letter to the government urging a ban on tackling in school rugby and move to touch and non-contact versions of the game in order to prevent serious injury among under-18s.
+More than 70 doctors and health experts have penned an open letter to the government urging a ban on tackling in school rugby and a move to touch and non-contact versions of the game in order to prevent serious injury among under-18s.

-The academics and health professionals are concerned about the number of injuries that occur during collision or contact, such as; concussions, bone breaks, spinal injuries, dislocations and ligament tears amongst other injuries, including those with more long-term impacts.
+Academics and health professionals are concerned about the number of injuries that occur during collision or contact, such as; concussions, bone breaks, spinal injuries, dislocations and ligament tears amongst other injuries, including those with more long-term impacts.

 Being a highly charged topic there are people on both sides of the argument who firmly believe they are right.
-Those who want tackling banned are worried about child welfare, especially as the government plan to increase participation in school rugby, which is a compulsory subject in manner secondary schools.
+Those who want tackling banned are worried about child welfare, especially as the government plans to increase participation in school rugby, which is a compulsory subject in manner secondary schools.
 The signatories of the letter also quoted the United Nations Convention on the Rights of the Child, saying the governments have a duty to protect children from injury risk.

-Those on the other side of the coin think banning tackling will create more problems when the players get to the age of 18 and are ill-prepared for adult rugby which could create more serious injury.
+Those on the other side of the coin think banning tackling will create more problems when the players get to the age of 18 and are ill-prepared for adult rugby which could create more serious injuries.
 They say the way forward is to manage the risks by teaching proper tackling techniques, improving concussion awareness and how head injuries are treated (which have improved a lot recently) and allowing children to play this disciplined and respectful game in a safe manner.

 Managing the Risks for the Future

 It’s clear that all sport carries a risk of injury, some more serious than others, but there’s always an element of risk management.
-In football you have the risk of twists, tears and breaks with Luke Shaw’s horrific leg break at the back end of last year perhaps being one of the most serious injuries.
+In football, you have the risk of twists, tears and breaks with Luke Shaw’s horrific leg break at the back end of last year perhaps being one of the most serious injuries.
 In recent weeks many players have been wearing protective masks after suffering facial fractures; Harry Kane and Diego Costa to name just two.
 The injuries associated with rugby are similar but do have an added element of more serious injury, especially for head and spinal injuries.

 Last August a 23-year-old female player suffered a fatal injury during a game which resulted in a stroke.
 Players have been quick to defend the sport saying all players are aware of the risks.
 A month before this a cricket player died after being struck in the chest with a ball.
 There is absolutely no doubt that such accidents are tragic but they are few and far between; in comparison cycling accidents for under 16s result in over 1,300 deaths or serious injuries in the UK each year.
 The answer is therefore not to ban whole sports or vital elements of the sports but to minimise the risks and make them as safe as possible.

 There are also other things you can put in place to minimise the risks and costs for your family if the ‘what if’ scenario does occur.
-Lasting Powers of Attorney are often associated with the more elderly amongst us, but this is a misconception.
+Lasting Powers of Attorney are often associated with the elderly amongst us, but this is a misconception.
 This powerful and important legal document can give another individual the legal authority to look after your property and financial affairs and/or health and welfare in the event that you lose your physical or mental ability no matter what your age.

 What happens if I’ve not made an LPA?